vklysoff/docker-snx-checkpoint-vpn/README.md

 `SNX_USER`: Optional if certificate volume has been provided, otherwise mandatory.
 String corresponding to the username of VPN client

+With docker-compose you also need the following variables:

+`CONTAINER_NAME`: Name to assign to the container

+`LOCAL_CERTIFICATE_PATH`: Local absolute path to your `.p12` certificate

 ## Allowed volumes

 `/certificate.p12`: A VPN client certificate.
 If present the SNX binary will be invoked with `-c` parameter pointing to this certificate file.